Car Masters: Rust to Riches

 Car Masters: Rust to Riches is an American reality television series on Netflix.
 The premise revolves around the crew from Gotham Garage, who have built a number of props for movie studios and television shows over the years.
 The group, led by Mark Towle, give classic cars modern makeovers in an attempt to raise their value and ultimately earn the company large profits.
 Each episode takes up one unique project.

 The first season of Car Masters: Rust to Riches, consisting of eight episodes, was released on September 14, 2018.
 The second season was released on March 27, 2020.
-Recently, there have been some concerns about the show's authenticity due to the insufficient coverage of the mechanical processes and the secrecy around its cast members.
-Season three premiered on August 4, 2021.

-The fourth season premiered on July 27, 2022.
+Season three premiered on August 4, 2021, season four on July 27, 2022, season five on December 13, 2023, and season six on October 23, 2024.
+The series was canceled after six seasons.